 The board encourages licensed employees to attend and participate in professional development activities to maintain, develop, and extend their skills.
-The board shall maintain and support an in-service program for licensed employees.
+The board will maintain and support an inservice program for licensed employees.
+Professional development activities will include activities that promote and/or teach about compliance with applicable lowa laws.